rwright3rd/rwright3rd/README.md

-<h1>My Name is Rob, and I am looking forward to developing my IT knowledge.
+<h1>My Name is Rob, and I am working on developing my IT and Cloud knowledge.

 <h2>Information Technology Projects:</h2>